dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 ## Subscriptions to custom DQL

-You can use the `@withSubscription` directive on GraphQL types to generate subscriptions on queries for that type.
+You can use the `@withSubscription` directive on GraphQL types to generate subscription queries for that type.
-This directive also supports DQL in custom queries.
-You can specify the `@withSubscription` directive on individual DQL queries in `type Query` and those queries will be added to `type subscription`.
+You can also apply this directive on custom DQL queries by specifying `@withSubscription` on individual DQL queries in `type Query`, and those queries will be added to `type subscription`.

+{{% notice "note" %}}
+Currently, Dgraph only supports subscriptions on custom DQL queries.
+For example, custom HTTP queries can't be subscribed.
+{{% /notice %}}

 For example, see the custom DQL query `queryUserTweetCounts` below: